Rangers

 Level 3: Whatever Works

 When you roll Initiative, you can replace your currently chosen Tactical Techniques option with the other option.
-You can use this feature a number of times equal to your Proficiency Bonus, regaining all uses when you finish a Long Rest.
+You can use this feature once initially and twice after you reach ranger level 11, regaining all uses when you finish a Long Rest.

 *Adaptive Defense.
 When a creature hits you with an attack roll, that creature has Disadvantage on all other attack rolls against you until the start of your next turn.